fawaghy-alhashmi/WeakSupervision/README.md

    !pip install snorkel
    !pip install kaggle

-## Running the Notebooks

-## Running the Notebooks
+## Running the Notebooks instructions

 ### 1. main.ipynb

 - Open and run the `main.ipynb` Colab Notebook.
-- Ensure that the Kaggle API key (`kaggle.json`) is uploaded to the Colab environment.
-Additionally, upload the `primatives.py` and the metadata (`HAM10000_metadata.csv`) files before running.
+- Upload the `primatives.py` and the metadata (`HAM10000_metadata.csv`) files before running.
 The `primatives.py` file contains all labeling functions.
+Additionally, Ensure that the Kaggle API key (`kaggle.json`) is uploaded to the Colab environment when running the fourth cell

 ### 2. Data_Analytics_AI_project.ipynb